-Barbados does have an existing capability in call centres and had 3 centres, a total of 243 seats and 263 agents in 2002.
-While the size of operations in Jamaica, the Dominican Republic, Puerto Rico and Trinidad and Tobago dwarf the Bajan industry, that is not a fatal to prospects in this market segment as Barbados should not be pursuing high-volume business.
+Saint Lucia does have an existing capability in call centres.
+While the size of operations in Jamaica, the Dominican Republic, Puerto Rico and Trinidad and Tobago dwarf the Saint Lucian industry, that is not a fatal to prospects in this market segment as Saint Lucia should not be pursuing high-volume business.

-High-volume call centre work is not the target for Barbados because it does not have the scale to compete with other countries in the Caribbean and because it cannot match some of them in the cost of labour and operations.
-Even in Trinidad and Tobago, which is one of the higher cost locations in the region, labour costs are only slightly higher for skilled labour (US\$13.50/hour versus US\$12.00/hour in Barbados) and are lower for unskilled labour (US\$2.88/hour vs. US\$4.66/hour).
-Factoring the Dominican Republic into the equation makes the cost disadvantage more evident; skilled labour costs US\$4.47/hour there and unskilled labour costs US\$1.47.
+High-volume call centre work is not the target for Saint Lucia because it does not have the scale to compete with other countries in the Caribbean and because it cannot match some of them in the cost of labour and operations.
+Even in Trinidad and Tobago, which is one of the higher cost locations in the region, labour costs are only slightly higher for skilled labour.
+Factoring the Dominican Republic into the equation makes the cost disadvantage more evident: skilled labour costs are only one third of their counterpart costs in Saint Lucia.

-Barbados does have an advantage as its expertise in financial and insurance services is among the best in the region.
-This existing expertise can be combined with its capability in call centres to offer knowledge process outsourcing services (KPO).
+Saint Lucia does have some expertise in financial services which can be combined with its capability in call centres to offer knowledge process outsourcing services (KPO).
 Outsourcing of such services is not as dependent on extremely low labour costs and the 20-30% savings Canada can offer has been sufficient to attract exports and foreign investment.
-Barbados offers a 30-40% cost savings over US call centres so it is a cheaper option than Canada.
-The attractiveness of the location is another advantage and Barbados is better placed to serve the southern US.
+Saint Lucia offers a 30-40% cost savings over US call centres and presents a cheaper option than Canada.
+The attractiveness of the location is another advantage and it is better placed to serve the southern US.